-The purpose of a job post is to attract the best applicants and reduce the risky speculative applications in order to get the best out from your applicant search and not waste your time.
+The purpose of a job post is to attract the best applicants and reduce the risky speculative applications to get the best out of your applicant search and not waste your time.

 It sounds super easy.
-However, I see so many bad job posts that I decided to write this article.
+However, I see so many lousy job posts that I decided to write this article.

 Also be very transparent on the expected work, the compensation and the terms of the relationship.

 Like yourself, your prospected coworkers want to save as much time as they can.
-When writing your job post, write up the summary of the job first, the key requirements for the applicant and one-liner pitch on your company.
+When writing your job post, write up the summary of the job first, the critical requirements for the applicant and one-liner pitch on your company.
 You can write the details later.
-This saves a lot of time for the applicant, helps to get the picture fast.
+It saves much time for the applicant, helps to get the picture fast.

 Write up how the hiring process will look for everyone.
-Ask them to only participate in the process if they willing to commit to walking through the whole cycle (pitch, test work, interviews etc.).
-This will assure the applicants, that a) you are committed to hiring the best b) they have to prove themselves.
-Make them shine, don't just ask for a resume or cover letter - ask them to apply in a unique way.
+Ask them to only participate in the process if they willing to commit to walking through the whole cycle (pitch, test work, interviews, etc.).
+It will assure the applicants, that a) you are committed to hiring the best b) they have to prove themselves.
+Make them shine, don't just ask for a resume or cover letter - ask them to apply uniquely.

-This is for your own sake if you want to be treated as a serious employer, skip the BS.
+It is for your own sake if you want to be treated as a serious employer, skip the BS.
 There are no growth gurus, no marketing ninjas, no code-junkies, no dev wizards.
-Some terms might be justified as "happiness engineers" for customer service people but these terms are rare.
-Stick to the simple English terms.
+Some terms might be justified as "happiness engineers" for customer service people, but these terms are rare.
+Stick to the simple English phrases.

 Remember, you are doing this because you want to hire the best and you also don't want your time wasted by soldiers of fortune.
 Hire the best starts with the best job post.

 My name is Peter.
 Welcome, I’m glad you are here.
 I help companies to amplify their messages, create meaningful conversations, and scale up their business fast.
 My passion is remote business - I can help you to build, launch and grow your distributed company.